thomasebsmith/data-structures/dictionary.md

 | delete   | K ➝ ()         | Remove the item associated with the given key    |

 ## Performance
-Note that n is the number of items in the stack.
+Note that n is the number of (key, value) pairs in the dictionary.
-With a list-based implementation:
+With a hash map-based implementation:

 | Name            | Average Complexity |
 | --------------- | ------------------ |